Hoe Kies je het Gewicht van een Verzwaringsdeken voor je Kind?

 Children with ADHD can feel restless and overstimulated.
 Occupational therapists often recommend weighted blankets for children with ADHD.
 The extra pressure provides proprioceptive input, which calms the nervous system.
 Kay Martner, mother of a child with ADHD, says: "One of the most effective techniques to help her regain control during an aggressive outburst is to place her under a weighted blanket."

-The weighted blanket has hypoallergenic micro glass beads.
+The weighted blanket contains hypoallergenic micro glass beads

 Sensory Processing Issues and High Sensitivity

 Children with sensory processing issues have difficulty processing stimuli, especially after a busy day.
-The deep pressure stimulation of a weighted blanket helps them process these stimuli better, making them less tired and more focused.
-Marieke, a mother of a highly sensitive child, says: "After the first night sleeping under his Calmzy, my son said: 'WOW mom, this blanket really sleeps incredibly well!'"
+The deep pressure stimulation of a weighted blanket helps process these stimuli better, making them less tired and more focused.
+Marieke, a mother of a highly sensitive child, says: “After the first night sleeping under his Calmzy, my son said: ‘WOW mom, this blanket really sleeps incredibly well, you know!’”

 Autism

 Many children with autism have sensory processing disorders and sleep problems.
-Weighted blankets help in the production of serotonin, a chemical that promotes calmness and a stable mood.
+Weighted blankets help produce serotonin, a chemical that provides calm and a stable mood.
 This is essential because children with autism often produce less serotonin and melatonin.
-The mother of five-year-old Kai says: "My son uses his weighted blanket to sleep, but also to calm down after tantrums."
+The mother of five-year-old Kai says: “My son uses his weighted blanket to sleep, but also to calm down after tantrums.”

 Conclusion

 In short, children with various issues can benefit from a weighted blanket.
-Whether it concerns sleep problems, traumas, ADHD, sensory processing issues, high sensitivity, or autism, a weighted blanket can help bring calm and tranquility.
+Whether it concerns sleep problems, trauma, ADHD, sensory processing issues, high sensitivity, or autism, a weighted blanket can help bring peace and calm.

 Keep reading to discover how to choose the right weight for a weighted blanket and how to use it safely.

-How to Use a Weighted Blanket with a Child?
+How Do You Use a Weighted Blanket for a Child?

 A weighted blanket can be a great way to help your child relax and sleep better.
-But how do you use such a blanket correctly?
+But how do you use such a blanket properly?

-The best thing is that your child lies directly under the weighted blanket.
+It is best that your child lies directly under the weighted blanket.
 This ensures that the Deep Pressure Stimulation works optimally.
-This pressure helps the body to produce serotonin and melatonin, which has a calming effect and promotes sleep.
+This pressure helps the body produce serotonin and melatonin, which has a calming effect and promotes sleep.

 Daytime Use

 A weighted blanket is not just for nighttime.
-During the day, it can also be useful.
+It can also be useful during the day.
 For example:

 • During a nap: Let your child take a nap under the blanket.

-• On the couch: Use the blanket when your child is sitting on the couch to watch television or read a book.
+• On the couch: Use the blanket when your child is sitting on the couch watching TV or reading a book.

 • During homework: Wrap the blanket around your child while doing homework to promote concentration.

-According to Canadian occupational therapist Dina Barnes, it is good to use the blanket during the day for prevention, and not just when your child is upset.
-For example, use the blanket for 20 to 30 minutes and then put it away for at least 30 minutes for the best results.
+According to Canadian occupational therapist Dina Barnes, it is good to use the blanket during the day as a preventive measure, and not only when your child is upset.
+For example, use the blanket for 20 to 30 minutes and then put it away for at least 30 minutes for the best result.

 Calming Effect

 It is crucial that your child can remove the blanket by themselves.
 This is important for safety, especially with young children.
-Make sure that the blanket is not too heavy and that your child understands how to remove the blanket if necessary.
+Make sure the blanket is not too heavy and that your child understands how to remove the blanket if needed.

 Keep reading to discover how to choose the right weight for a weighted blanket and how to use it safely.